dhellmann/pymotw-3/source/base64/index.rst

           data into a subset of ASCII suitable for transmission using plaintext protocols.

-The base64, base32, and base16 encodings convert 8 bit bytes to values
+The base64, base32, base16, and base85 encodings convert 8 bit bytes
-with 6, 5, or 4 bits of useful data per byte, allowing non-ASCII bytes to be encoded as ASCII characters for transmission over protocols that require plain ASCII, such as SMTP.
+to values that fit inside the ASCII range of printable characters, trading more bits to represent the data for compatibility with systems that only support ASCII data, such as SMTP.
 The *base* values correspond to the length of the alphabet used in each encoding.
 There are also URL-safe variations of the original encodings that use slightly different alphabets.

 Base 64 Encoding
 ================

-A basic example of encoding some text looks like this:
+This is a basic example of encoding some text.

 .. include:: base64_b64encode.py
     :literal: